SAVE 75% OFF FOR A LIMITED TIME!

 Pre-requisite Course: Trauma-Informed Resilient Schools (or Trauma-Informed Schools)

-Note: This course covers the last 4 of 10 Steps to Create a Trauma-Informed Resilient School and Tier 2 and Tier 3 supports, such as resets that occur outside of the classroom.
+Note: This course covers the last 4 of our flagship book, 10 Steps to Create a Trauma-Informed Resilient School, in addition to Tier 2 and Tier 3 supports such as resets that occur outside of the classroom.
 The course also provides an in-depth overview of how to assess and develop behavior support plans for students using the Circle of Courage model.

 Upon completion of this course, participants will be able to: